Everyone loves Nutella. But do you ever wonder if Nutella is made up of real chocolate? The simple answer is, “it doesn’t have chocolate.”

 Dutch-processed or alkalized cocoa powder is often used in chocolate products, including Nutella, for a few reasons:

-- The alkalized cocoa powder dissolves more easily in liquids and results in a smooth texture.
+• The alkalized cocoa powder dissolves more readily in liquids, producing a smooth texture.

 Hence, using Dutch-processed cocoa powder in Nutella helps create a smooth and consistent chocolate flavor.